datonex/owl-nook-dx/README.md

 4. Start a django project with `django-admin startproject <project_name> .` the a django app with `python manage.py startapp <appname>`

-5. Inside project*name create a new file \_env.py* and put file name in your .gitignore
+5. Inside project-name create a new file _env.py_ and put file name in your .gitignore

 6. Open _env.py_ and type the variables: